 A lot of people inside the MMA world have been giving the former World boxing Champion Paulie Malignaggi somewhat of a hard time.
 The former two time, two division world champion has seen and done it all inside the boxing ring.
 Fighting since way back in 2001.
-The Brooklyn New York fighter had a long and successful career as a professional.
-With a record of (36 – 8 -0), Malignaggi has been in there with some of the very best the sport had to offer.
+With a record of (36 – 8 -0), the Brooklyn New York fighter had a long and successful career as a professional.
+Malignaggi has been in there with some of the very best the sport had to offer.

 Only recently officially retiring in March of 2017.
 Along the way, Malignaggi captured the WBO light welterweight title, IBF light welterweight title, WBO–NABO light welterweight title, WBA welterweight title.
 Before finally stepping away from the sport.

 In his first loss as a professional, Malignaggi lost to five-time former world champion Miguel Cotto.
 In a gruelling fight that would see the Brooklyn man having his orbital bone shattered.
 Paulie still managed to fight through, not realising what damage had been done.
 Through a combination of adrenaline and his willingness to fight on.